+Applications must be submitted by January 10, 2020.
 Applications consist of a cover letter and a resume (a resume submitted through a law school placement office is also sufficient).
-If not submitted through a law school placement office, applications must be e-mailed no later than February 15, 2019. to: USAPAE.Summer.Intern.Recruit@usdoj.gov
+If not submitted through a law school placement office, applications must be e-mailed to: USAPAE.Summer.Intern.Recruit@usdoj.gov

-- If you have previously applied by mailing or hand-delivering your application to the Office and would like to confirm the receipt of your application, please feel free to call AUSAs Phillips or Reid at 215-861-8200.
+- If you have previously applied by mailing or hand-delivering your application to the Office and would like to confirm the receipt of your application, please feel free to call AUSA Reid at 215-861-8200.

 - The internship committee selects candidates to interview from the resumes submitted.
 Please do not call the office to attempt to arrange an interview as this is not how candidates are selected for interview.
 If you are not attending a Philadelphia area school but are going to be in the Philadelphia area on particular dates, please specify those dates in your cover letter.